Andrew-Goetz/Four_Floors/README.md

 this is: `apt install gcc make`.
 For Arch based distributions this is: `pacman -S gcc make`.
 Run with `sudo` if needed.

-Once done, open a terminal and type `make` to compile the program, and type ./four_floors to run the game.
+Once done, open a terminal and type `make` in the downloaded git directory to compile the program.
+Then, type ./four_floors to run the game.

 ## Windows

-The game does support Windows, but there is currently not an easy way to build it.
-It is probably easiest to just install Windows Subsystem for Linux to get it run for now, or use some other method of getting gcc and make on Windows.
+The game does support Windows (clang was tested with an older build of the game), but there is currently not an easy way to build it.
+It is probably easiest to just install Windows Subsystem for Linux to get it to run for now, or use some other method of installing gcc and make on Windows.

 ## Other

 For MacOS, BSD, and other Unix type operating systems, the code is untested but probably works.
-Using gcc, follow the Linux instructions.
+After installing gcc and make, follow the Linux instructions.
 You should receive an error message if the program is unable to run.

 ## Other Notes